itsvictoroyedeji/shopify-sections/README.md

 2. Name the section the same name from our `sections` folder (e.g. `gallery-tabs`).
 Make sure you choose `liquid` as the file type.
 3. Copy and paste the code in our liquid file to your new liquid file in Shopify (e.g. `sections/gallery-tabs.liquid`)
 4. Repeat the last 3 steps for all the liquid files (aka sections) you want to add.
 I'll describe what each liquid file does later on.
+Note: The file `assets/Line.png` for `benefits-slider.liquid`.
+The file `assets/5-stars.svg` is for both `flickity-ugc-slider.liquid` and `reviews-header.liquid`.
+Upload both files from the `assets` folder into the `Files` section in Shopify to use them.

 > Also: For `video.liquid`, the files are already in Shopify.
 Simply copy and paste our code to replace the Shopify code already there.